 So, what is an EPC?
 Why do you need one, and how do you go about getting assessed for one?
 Here, we answer these questions and more to make sure you know all there is to know about the EPC.

 An EPC is an overview of the energy efficiency of your property.
 It uses colour-coded ratings from A to G, with A coloured in green as the most energy efficient, right down to G, red and the least efficient.
 This provides an at-a-glance summary of how the property is currently performing versus its potential output levels.

 The Minimum Energy Efficiency Standards

 While the rating system runs from A to G, this all changed for landlords renting out private properties in 2018 when the Minimum Energy Efficiency Standards (MEES) were introduced.
-MEES cuts off the lowest rating a property for rent can be at E. Any properties coming in at F or G aren’t allowed to be rented out.
+MEES cuts off the lowest rating a property for rent can be at E. Landlords aren't allowed to rent out any properties coming in at F or G.

-So, if your property or the property you’re letting as an agent is currently an F or G rating, you or the landlord you are representing will need to make improvements in order to raise the rating to E. The most landlords are required to spend on these improvements is £3,500.
-If it’s going to cost more than this, the landlord can apply for an exemption.
+So, if your property is currently an F or G rating, you or the landlord you are representing will need to make improvements to raise the rating to E. The most landlords are required to spend on these improvements is £3,500.
+If it costs more, landlords can apply for an exemption.

 What is the EPC for?

 The EPC is designed to give a rough estimate of how much heat and lighting bills will cost.
-It also covers how much CO₂ is emitted by the property.
+It also covers how much CO₂ the property emits.

 Why do I need an EPC?